The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and frustrating.

 Self-massage between dates is also an important tool you can do.
 As mentioned earlier, applying heat can help reduce pain.
 Simply taking a hot shower or bath while performing self-massage or range of motion exercises can also benefit you.

-In general, massage can help relieve muscle tension, improve circulation, and reduce swelling.
+Massage can help relieve muscle tension, improve circulation, and reduce swelling.
 As a result, you can better engage in physical activity that would otherwise have seemed impossible.
-Improved circulation not only brings more nutrients and oxygen to affected areas, but it can also help remove inflammation byproducts from affected joints, which can help reduce swelling and further improve blood pressure.
+Improved circulation brings more nutrients and oxygen to affected areas.
+Still, it can also help remove inflammation byproducts from affected joints, which can help reduce swelling and further improve blood pressure.
 Mobility.

 To be clear, massage does not reduce the incidence of chronic inflammation or joint damage caused by arthritis.
 Massage helps relieve symptoms and when you are suffering from a chronic illness such as arthritis, relief of any kind is welcome.